madprops/blog/docs/jstyle.md

 App.i.path = require(`path`)
 ```

-Now you always now if you're dealing with an import.
+Now you always know if you're dealing with an import.

 ## Backticks